Did you know?

 Claire calls on her experience from over 30 years with the breed including volunteering at several "homing" charities which gives her a strong basis in which to develop our new Homing centres, initially started in 2022 and assisted by many volunteers who share the same passion for Greyhounds.

-Tracey has been involved with Greyhounds for several years and was also Chair of a large Charity Homing Centre for 5 years, winning an award and homing over 1,000 greyhounds with her volunteer team, in her time as Chair
+Tracey has been involved with Greyhounds for several years and was Chair of Greyhound Trust Hall Green for 5 years, winning an award and homing over 1,000 greyhounds with her volunteer team, in her time as Chair before leaving and moving to Volunteer led Home Run Hounds.

-Home Run Hounds now has 5 sites based in Wombourne, Stourbridge, Shenstone Nr Lichfield, Brandon in Suffolk, run by Ingrid Wright and Romford (Wickford) in Essex run by Katie and Andrew Isaac where all the hounds under our care rely on donations to help the increasing number of retiring greyhounds it is now assisting.
+Home Run Hounds now has 6 sites based in Wombourne, Stourbridge, Shenstone Nr Lichfield, Brandon in Suffolk, run by Ingrid Wright, Rixton Nr Warrington run by Joanne Johnson and team and Romford (Wickford) in Essex run by Katie and Andrew Isaac where all the hounds under our care rely on donations to help the increasing number of retiring greyhounds it is now assisting.

-Claire, Tracey, Ingrid and Katie and Andrew are backed by dedicated volunteers who come to the sites to walk the greyhounds and take them on new "adventures" to experience new sights and sounds that they may not have experienced whilst "racing".
-Ingrid Wright at Home Run Hounds Eastern Counties Greyhound Charity is currently building on her vast experience to expand the Suffolk Branch based near Lakenheath with assistance from dedicated volunteers and Andrew and Katie also tap into their vast homing experience to expand their Romford in Essex Homing Centre as well as developing homing relationships overseas to help our Greyhounds find the right "forever" home.
+Claire, Tracey, Ingrid, Joanne, Katie and Andrew are backed by dedicated volunteers who come to the sites to walk the greyhounds and take them on new "adventures" to experience new sights and sounds that they may not have experienced whilst "racing".
+Ingrid Wright at Home Run Hounds Eastern Counties Greyhound Charity is currently building on her vast experience as a former Greyhound Trust Manager to expand the Suffolk Branch based near Lakenheath with assistance from dedicated volunteers, Joanne Johnson formally of Greyhound Trust Mersey and Cheshire is heading up our newest Branch Home Run Hounds North West and has years of experience in the homing world and Andrew and Katie are also tapping into their vast homing experience to expand their Romford in Essex Homing Centre as well as developing homing relationships overseas including Europe, the USA and Canada to help our Greyhounds find the right "forever" home.

 Greyhounds are still not seen by the wider "Dog Loving" public as pets although they are the most loving of breeds and from birth develop a strong connection with their human counterparts.